Yamavu/PicoMite_User_Manual/src/function/PicoMite_User_Manual_f_.md

 PEEK(wp n%) ' returns the word at address n% and increments n% to point to the next word.

+### PI ()

 Returns the value of pi.

 ### PIN( pin )

-Returns the value on the external I/O ‘pin’.
+Returns the value on the external I/O ´pin´.
 Zero means digital low, 1 means digital high and for analogue inputs it will return the measured voltage as a floating point number.